TraceMachina/nativelink/docs/README.md

 > revoke`.
 Then manually install `pnpm`, run `pnpm i` and run `pnpm exec
 > playwright install`.
 >
-> Long term we'll add the automated setup to Mac.
+> It's a long term goal to add the automated setup to Mac.

 ## 📚 Stack